 2.2.
 No robbery

-Recall that robbery is a distinct crime set forth in PC 211.
+Recall that robbery is a distinct crime set forth in Penal Code 211 PC.
 The crime also has several elements that a prosecutor must prove, beyond a reasonable doubt, to secure a robbery conviction.
 Therefore, defendants can challenge a first-degree robbery charge by showing that they did not commit some underlying robbery.